odoo/documentation/website/optimize/seo.rst

 -  Company News: is the title of the blog

--  The Odoo Story: is the title of a specific blog post
+-  The Twenty20 Story: is the title of a specific blog post

-When an Odoo page has a pager, the page number is set directly in the URL (does not have a GET argument).
+When an Twenty20 page has a pager, the page number is set directly in the URL (does not have a GET argument).
 This allows every page to be indexed by search engines.
 Example: